 NOTE: Before you start stitching, give the end of your yarn a gentle pull and make sure that the loop closes before you do all of the stitches in the first row.
 If not, start over. 🙂

-Once you get the hang of this it comes naturally.
+Once you get the hang of the crochet magic ring, it comes naturally.
 You might need to practice several times, but then it is easy!

 Recommended Products